Ailish Roughan, contemporary jeweller

 Poetry Rings put it into words!
 A favourite poem, saying or song.
 Or a simple message.
 You choose!
 The length of the poem affects the width of the ring.

-Made in Stirling silver.
+Made in Sterling silver.
 Copper, gold or a gemstone can add effect.

 Black (oxidised) writing or ‘white’.
 Matt finish or shiny.